 - In a saucepan, melt butter.

 - When butter is melted, add the cream cheese.
-When the cream cheese is softened, add heavy cream and the Parmesan cheese.
+When the cream cheese is softened, add half and half, and the Parmesan cheese.

 - Add garlic powder and stir well.
 Simmer for 15-20 minutes on low.
 You may wish to season with a little salt and pepper.